 “I sensed something of what goes to make the successful newspaper man.”

-On the way, they stopped at the La Dépêche building, the town’s local newspaper in President Wilson Square, to read the bulletin about the German armistice delegation’s departure for the front lines.
-“A small, excited crowd was discussing the tidings and waiting eagerly around for more.
-Oddly enough”, Hornblow noted, “a rumor was seeping through it to the effect that an armistice had already been signed”.
+On the way they stopped outside the La Dépêche de Brest, the town’s local newspaper on President Wilson Square.
+Here they read the bulletin about the German armistice delegation’s departure for the front lines.
+“A small, excited crowd was discussing the tidings and waiting eagerly around for more”, Hornblow noted, and “oddly enough, a rumor was seeping through it to the effect that an armistice had already been signed”.
 Howard told Hornblow that he had “heard the same thing” on his arrival at the station.

 There are clear differences here between Howard’s and Hornblow’s accounts of their morning and early afternoon activities in Brest:

-In Admiral Wilson’s Office
+US Navy Headquarters, Admiral Wilson’s Office

-“[General] Harries had sent Cook to present me to the Admiral ….”
+“[General] Harries had sent Cook to present me to the Admiral”

 The Admiral announced “Well its over”; Cook asked him what he meant; Wilson replied that the Armistice had been signed at 11 o’clock that morning, hostilities had ceased at 2:00 pm, and the Americans had taken Sedan during the morning.

-[Letter to Phil Simms, November 9, 1918, sheets one and two.
+[Letter to Phil Simms, November 9, 1918, pp1-2.
 Howard Papers.]

-“I would like to go on record as certifying that ….”
+“I would like to go on record as certifying that”

 - Cook asked if the news was official.
 The Admiral replied that it was, explaining that he had received it from “the Embassy in Paris”.